 Remember: none of this ever actually happened.
 This is fake news put out by russian spies.
 This knowledge of who we are as a species, who our children are, and who they could be, is absolutely verboten under the holy dogma of expert medical science.
 That’s why the learned elders of the almighty National Institutes of Health censored the taxpayer funded research of their own James Prescott in the 1970’s. http://thoughtcrimeradio.net/2018/03/how-the-empires-child-abusers-censored-revolutionary-research-into-causes-of-violence/

-The uniform silence and censorship of this information for 40 years is compelling evidence that western medicine, western childhood “experts” and western journalism are all under the control of (at minimum) very questionable people who appear to be satanists based on a wide diversity of evidence.
-The agenda is war, violence and misery for the sake of war, violence and misery.
-Disaster capitalism is just good business.
-Seriously.
-Think about it.
+The uniform silence and censorship of this information for 40 years is compelling evidence that western medicine, western childhood “experts” and western journalism are all under the control of (at minimum) very questionable people who appear to be acting under the disaster capitalism business model as with the Great Ripoff of the 1930’s. http://thoughtcrimeradio.net/2015/02/milton-friedman-on-the-origins-of-the-great-ripoff/ The agenda is war, violence and misery for the sake of war, violence and misery.
+Chaos in the streets reinforces the flow of money and obedience to central authority.
+Social control 101. http://thoughtcrimeradio.net/2014/02/the-war-on-empathy-love-and-family/

 Follow this link to see a list of brilliant presentations in video form, from this important event: